metagol/metagol/README.md

 # Metagol

 Metagol is an inductive logic programming (ILP) system based on the meta-interpretive learning framework.
-Releases are [here](https://github.com/metagol/metagol/releases) Please contact Andrew Cropper (a.cropper13@imperial.ac.uk) with any questions / bugs.
+Releases are [here](https://github.com/metagol/metagol/releases).
+Please contact Andrew Cropper (a.cropper13@imperial.ac.uk) with any questions / bugs.

 ## Using Metagol

 Metagol is written in Prolog and runs with both Yap and SWI.
-To use Metagol, just consult the metagol.pl file.
+To use Metagol, consult the 'metagol.pl' file.
 The following code demonstrates using Metagol to learn the grandparent relation given the mother and father relations as background knowledge.

 ```prolog
 :- use_module('metagol').